zixiaozhao/R/code_generation/README.md

     --completion-limit 20 \
     --output-dir-prefix tutorial
  ```
-For different model, just replace [SantaCoder](https://huggingface.co/bigcode/gpt_bigcode-santacoder) model with the model name.
-Note here the temperature is set to 0.2, for greedy aproach, you should not use this parameter.
+For a different model, just replace [SantaCoder](https://huggingface.co/bigcode/gpt_bigcode-santacoder) model with the model name.
+Note here the temperature is set to 0.2, for greedy approach, you should not use this parameter.

+Successfully running the script should give you pass@1 = 20.5 for starcoder2.
 ### Few-shot setting

 For Few-shot setting, please refer to the one.txt to ten.txt for simple R demo.
 Follow the same apporch as zero-shoting but use the following script: